 A facelift erases the most visible signs of aging on the lower two-thirds of your face.
 It removes loose and sagging skin from the area, tightening the underlying muscles and support structures to provide a more youthful and rejuvenated appearance; it may improve your self-image as well.
-Dr. Ruff and Dr. Ramineni perform facelift surgery in Washington, D.C. to give women and men a naturally attractive appearance, without the “pulled look” and abnormal hairline or sideburns that some people develop postoperatively.
+Dr. Ruff, Dr. Ramineni, and Dr. Cohen perform facelift surgery in Washington, D.C. to give women and men a naturally attractive appearance, without the “pulled look” and abnormal hairline or sideburns that some people develop postoperatively.

 Women and men visit West End Plastic Surgery for face lift surgery in Washington, D.C. from Alexandria, Reston, and surrounding communities.
 Request a consultation online to meet with one of our board-certified surgeons, who will help determine whether you’re a good candidate for the procedure.
 Or call our office at (202) 785-4187 to schedule an appointment.